farisubuntu/mytypescript/beginner_cheatsheet.md

 #### String

-> Another fundamental part of creating programs in JavaScript for webpages and servers alike is working with textual data.
-As in other languages, we use the type string to refer to these textual datatypes.
+> As in other languages, we use the type string to refer to these textual datatypes.
 Just like JavaScript, TypeScript also uses double quotes (") or single quotes (') to surround string data.

 ```ts
   const myName: string = 'Robert';